 Aquifer vulnerability is the ease with which pollutants of various kinds can enter underground water.
-Figure 4.7 maps aquifer vulnerability for Trim.
-Much of the area is identified as being of moderate - generally south of the town; or high vulnerability - generally centre and north of town, (coinciding with the locally important aquifer).
-A small area of extreme vulnerability, with rock at the surface, is located around Blackfriary in the centre of the town.
-The ground and river waterbodies surrounding Trim are indicated as being at Risk.
+Figure 5.7 below shows the aquifer vulnerability for Trim.
+Much of the area is identified as being of 'moderate' - generally south of the town; or 'high' vulnerability - generally the centre and north of the town, (coinciding with the locally important aquifer).
+A small area of 'extreme' vulnerability, with rock https://dcenr.maps.arcgis.com/apps/MapSeries/index.html?appid=a30af518e87a4c0ab2fbde2aaac3c228 at the surface, is located around Blackfriary in the centre of the town.
+The ground and river waterbodies surrounding Trim are indicated as being 'at risk'.